algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/project_charter.md

+# Project Charter

 ## Project Definition
 ---

-Intermarché Saint-Rémy-de-Provence, our client, want an application to promote their wines and cheeses, due to the high touristic area they also want a multi-language app.
+Intermarché Saint-Rémy-de-Provence, our client, wants an application to promote their wines and cheeses.
+As the area attracts many tourists, they also want a multi-language app.
 To achieve this we will make an application using [bubble](https://bubble.io/home/apps) (no code software).

 This project is initiated by an external company; the client is Intermarché Saint-Rémy-de-Provence.
 Communication with the client will be managed by our Program Manager, Matéo Lefin.